Generalization Error Curves for Analytic Spectral Algorithms under Power-law Decay: Proof

 and we denote $R_{A}(\lambda) \coloneqq (A-\lambda)^{-1}$.
 The spectrum of $A$ is defined by

 \end{definition}

 A simple but key ingredient in the analytic functional calculus is the following \textit{resolvent identity}:

-The resolvent allows us to define the value of $f(A)$ in analog to the form of Cauchy integral formula, where $A$ is an operator and $f$ is an analytic function.
-This is often referred to as the analytic functional calculus, see e.g., \citet[Theorem 2.3.1]{simon2015_OperatorTheory}.
+The resolvent allows us to define the value of $f(A)$ analogously to the Cauchy integral formula, where $A$ is an operator and $f$ is an analytic function.
+This is often referred to as analytic functional calculus; see, e.g., \citet[Theorem 2.3.1]{simon2015_OperatorTheory}.

 \begin{proposition}[Analytic Functional Calculus] Let $A$ be an operator on a Hilbert space $H$ and $f$ be an analytic function defined on $D_f \subset \bbC$.
 Let $\Gamma$ be a contour contained in $D_f$ surrounding $\sigma(A)$.
 Then,